pboueke/stego-wave/README.md

 - [ ] Generalize to work with any RIFF file.
 Currently assumes only .WAV files.
 - [ ] Add more steganographic methods, such as frequency spread,

+### Bugs:

+- [ ] SBCL will fail for large message sizes (error: ```Heap exhausted, game over.```).
+The program should be refactored to write the message as it reads it from the file, which would be the proper Lisp way of doing this.

 ## References

 1. [WAVE Audio File Format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000001.shtml), Library of Congress